 We believe there have been three essential ingredients in Starbucks’ success.
 The first is the continual evolution of its rewards program.
 The second success factor is the company’s use of gamification in the loyalty program.
 And, finally the company has played it smart with a mobile-first strategy, which has made the rewards program a convenient part of its caffeine-loving audience’s lives.

-In addition, as announced in September 2022, Starbucks also aims to break new grounds by leveraging Web3 technology to introduce Starbucks NFT rewards as an extension of its loyalty program.
+In addition, Starbucks also aims to break new grounds by leveraging Web3 technology by introducing Starbucks NFT rewards as an extension of its loyalty program.
+Starbkcks NFT rewards have been opened for beta testers in December 2022.

 So let’s continue with our loyalty program review series by taking a look at the U.S. rewards program in depth and seeing what else the best food and beverage loyalty program is doing right, right now — starting with the innovation that has the whole loyalty industry talking right now.